ethpandaops/ethereum-package/README.md

 # Global paarameter to set the exit ip address of services
 # if you have a service that you want to expose on a specific interfact; set that IP here
+# if you set it to auto it gets the public ip from ident.me and sets it
 # Defaults to constants.PRIVATE_IP_ADDRESS_PLACEHOLDER
 # The default value just means its the IP address of the container in which the service is running
 nat_exit_ip: KURTOSIS_IP_ADDR_PLACEHOLDER